-When I was younger, I used to think relationships (not limited to romantic ones obvi) just happened.
-You hung out with a person a few times, had similar ideas, had fun and that was it.
+When I was younger, I used to think relationships (not limited to romantic ones, obviously) just happened.
+You went out with a person a few times, shared similar views, had fun, and that was it.

 Here’s what I (try to) do:

-- reach out often- you never know what someone might be going through until you talk to them.
+- Reach out often- You never know what someone might be going through until you talk to them.
 I try to reach out and do so often (without risking my own mental wellbeing)

 - Have them know I’ll be there for them when they need me, even though I’m not there all the time

 The 30-year study considers a poor social life as dangerous as smoking, obesity, and excessive alcohol consumption.